-The Gamma Band model[1] can be viewed as a trend following model that is shows the effectiveness of tracking various ?gamma? levels.
+The Gamma Band model[1] can be viewed as a trend following model that is shows the effectiveness of tracking various levels relating to option gamma.
 When the daily price closes below Gamma Flip level, the model will reduce exposure to avoid price volatility and sell-off risk.
 If the market closes below what we call the ?lower gamma level,? the model will reduce the SPX allocation to zero.

-The main premise of this model is to maintain high allocations to stocks when risk and corresponding volatility are expected to be low.
-For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the back-test.
+The main premise of this model is to maintain high allocations to stocks when risk and corresponding volatility are expected to be low.• For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the back-test.••

-Risk management tools like this have become more important than ever to manage the next big drawdown.
-We incorporate many options-based signals into our daily stock market algorithms.
-Please visit our website to learn more about our trading and investing tools.

-The Gamma Band model is one of several indicators that we publish daily in our SPX Report (click here for a sample report).
+Risk management tools like this have become more important than ever to manage drawdowns like the one we are currently in.
+The Gamma Band model is one of several indicators that we publish daily in our SPX Report (click here for a sample report).• Please visit ourwebsite to learn more about our trading and investing tools.